nodejs/node/SECURITY.md

   that artifact is large enough to impact performance or cause the runtime to run out of resources.

+## Assessing experimental features reports

+Experimental features are eligible to reports as any other stable feature of Node.js.
+They will also be susceptible to receiving the same severity score as any other stable feature.

 ## Receiving security updates

 Security notifications will be distributed via the following methods.